TU-Wien-dataLAB/Grader-Service/README.rst

     pip install grader-service

 * ``grader-labextension``\ : The JupyterLab plugin for interacting with the service.
-Provides the UI for instructors and students and manages the local git repositories for the assignments etc.
+Provides the UI for instructors and students and manages the local git repositories for the assignments and so on.
+The package is located in its `own repo <https://github.com/TU-Wien-dataLAB/Grader-Labextension>`_.

 .. code-block::